Skip to Content

 3. Getting to the beach

-It’s a bit of a walk into the beach from the car park, but it shouldn’t prove much hassle once you have decent mobility.
-As you stroll, you’ll be treated to stunning views and your breath will catch when the beach itself comes into sight.
+The walk from the car park to beach is 400m and takes 10-15 minutes depending on pace.
+As you stroll, you’ll be treated to mighty views and your breath will catch when the beach itself comes into sight.

 4. The caves (warning)